 - Fu Kee – Skip the Panda Express and drop by Fu Kee for more authentic Chinese fare.
 The string bean chicken is one of the best dishes on the menu.

-- Pho Kim Long – Pho isn’t hard to find anywhere you go in San Jose, but Pho Kim Long is the cream of the crop.
-The cash-only eatery is affordable and loved by both Vietnamese locals and pho first-timers.
+- Pho Kim Long – Pho isn’t hard to find in San Jose, but Pho Kim Long is the cream of the crop.
+The cash-only eatery is affordable and loved by Vietnamese locals and pho first-timers.

 - La Victoria – The Bay Area is blessed with superior taquerias.
 But La Victoria is in a different league.
 Famous for its “orange sauce,” the iconic taco and burrito spot offers breakfast, lunch, and dinner options.

-- La Costa – This tiny, cash-only joint with outdoor seating has tacos, tostadas, burritos, and quesadillas.
+- La Costa – This tiny, cash-only joint with outdoor seating represents the best of San Jose Mexican food with tacos, tostadas, burritos, and quesadillas.
 (Warning: The burritos are newborn baby-sized.)

 - Original Joe’s – With origins in nearby San Francisco, this fine Italian dining place has steak, seafood, veal, pasta, and traditional Italian desserts like cannolis, gelato, and tiramisu.